dask/dask/docs/source/use-cases.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A data scientist wants to scale their machine learning pipeline to run on their
 cluster to accelerate parameter searches.
-They already use ``sklearn``'s
+They already use the ``sklearn``
 ``njobs=`` parameter to accelerate their computation on their local computer
 with Joblib_.
 Now they wrap their ``sklearn`` code with a context manager to
 parallelize the exact same code across a cluster (also available with